 Advice On What To Do If You Have An Accident Abroad

 Just a short hop away, the Republic of Ireland serves as a great destination for a weekend break or summer holiday.
-Whether you’re travelling as a couple, a family or in a group – or even on your own – then you’re sure to have at least considered a short break there.
-If, however, you’ve not had a great experience on your Republic of Ireland holiday, then you might disagree.
-Although most trips go off without a hitch, it’s important to know that if you do have an accident on holiday in the Republic of Ireland, then there are certain steps you need to take.
-In this guide, we talk you through the process of reporting, getting help and what you can do after an accident to hopefully prevent it happening to someone else.
-We do hope you find it useful and easy to navigate – simply click on the title of the section that interests you most and begin reading!
+Whether you’re travelling as a couple, a family or in a group – or even on your own.
+If, however, you’ve not had a great experience on holiday, then you might disagree.
+Although most trips go off without a hitch, it’s important to know that if you do have an accident on holiday in the Republic of Ireland, there are certain steps you should to take.
+This guide provides information on the process of reporting an accident, getting help and what you can do if you are injured or fall ill when you are on holiday in the Republic of Ireland.

 Jump To A Section